gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 ## I have lots of connections, but synchronizing stopped at a certain block.
 What should I do?

-Try this:
+Just try to just wait it out the wallet should automatically fix itself.

+If it still hasn't gone up after a few hours try this:

 1. Close the client
 2. Clean out your Gridcoin data folder EXCEPT for wallet.dat, your GridcoinResearch.conf file and the folders walletbackups and testnet, if present.
+3. Restart the wallet and wait for it to sync.
+If you don't want to wait you can also use the snapshot which you can get [Here](http://download.gridcoin.us/download/downloadstake/signed/snapshot.zip).

-3. You can also get the snapshot [Here](http://download.gridcoin.us/download/downloadstake/signed/snapshot.zip) and extract it to the Gridcoin data folder.
+You can also try running the wallet as an administrator.

 There is also an [official
 thread](https://cryptocointalk.com/topic/20303-gridcoin-proof-of-research-connection-sync-problem-thread/)
 for sync problem if it didn't work.

-You can also try running the wallet as an administrator.

 ## How could I test whether I am in sync with the network?